chkrish27/todolist-v1/README.md

-# todolist is a web application udes to save notes for a user ,for noting day to day activities to be done.it invloves dynamic web pages.It is built using node js
+# todolist is a web application used to save notes for a user ,for noting day to day activities to be done.it invloves dynamic web pages.It is built using node js